-Electives: CEE degree emphasis areas require additional engineering-course electives: 12 credits for M.S. thesis option, 15 credits for M.S. non-thesis option and 18 credits for Ph.D.
-A variety of engineering courses may be taken for electives in the CEE emphasis areas, including additional CEEN courses, as well as courses from other departments on campus.
+Electives: A variety of engineering courses may be taken for electives in the CEE emphasis areas, including additional CEEN courses, as well as courses from other departments on campus.
 The student's advisor and committee must approve elective courses.

-Note: Non-thesis students must take at least 21 elective credits within the CEEN prefix.
+Students must take at least 21 elective credits within the CEEN prefix.

-CEE Degree Emphasis Areas
+CEE Degree Emphasis Areas Geotechnical Engineering